What is neurodiversity? Explaining how some people’s brains work differently

 This is linked to the Social Model of Disability, which tells us that a person is not necessarily disabled by their health conditions, but by society’s failure to adequately accommodate their needs.
 This is why we ensure that buildings are accessible to wheelchair users, and have hearing loops for the hearing impaired.
 Neurodiversity applies this concept to our brains.

-Much recent debate has centred on workplaces and whether neurodiversity is a benefit – both for organisations and those who work for them.
-The basic skills that are typically valued by employers, such as a grasp of numbers or the ability to concentrate for extended periods of time, are often those that people with neurological conditions find the most difficult.
+Much recent debate has centred on workplaces and whether neurodiversity benefits organisations and their employees.
+The basic skills typically valued by employers, such as a grasp of numbers or the ability to concentrate for extended periods of time, are often those that people with neurological conditions find the most difficult.

 Masking can cause mental struggles

-Furthermore, although the Equalities Act requires employers to put in place ‘reasonable adjustments’ for disabled employees, many of these conditions are ‘invisible’.
+Furthermore, although the Equality Act requires employers to put in place ‘reasonable adjustments’ for disabled employees, many of these conditions are ‘invisible’.
 Lots of neurodiverse and neurodivergent employees will have trained themselves to ‘act more neurotypical’, known as ‘masking’.
-This extra pressure is often the cause of stress and depression, and is likely to make some conditions worse.
+This extra pressure is often the cause of stress and depression and is likely to make some conditions worse.

 But the benefits of a neurodiverse workforce are huge

-Just as how it is widely recognised that a workplace diverse in terms of gender and ethnicity is a benefit, a neurodiverse workplace is one that will be full of the many strengths which people with neurological conditions often have: someone with ADHD, for example, may struggle to sit at a desk for eight hours in a row, but may also bring creative and unique ways of problem solving.
+Someone with ADHD, for example, may struggle to sit at a desk for eight hours in a row but may also bring creative and unique ways of problem-solving.
 Autistic employees are likely to bring a variety of interesting, different viewpoints and niche interests that are a boon to any employer.

 The Brain Charity now runs bespoke neurodiversity training for employers.
 Click here to find out more.